turingschool/curriculum/source/projects/scribblr.markdown

 //= require spec_helper
 ```

 Now we have a shared space to make setting up tests easier.
+Rerun your tests to make sure you've wired everything together correctly.

 ### Testing Save